Bayesian score calibration for approximate models: Methods

-\begin{remark} The results stated in \eqref{eq:avgposterioroptim} (and extended by Theorem~\ref{th:SBIresult}) are discussed in the literature with $Q = P$ \citep[e.g.][]{pacchiardi2022likelihood} where $P$ is the marginal distribution of the data, but this need not be the case.
-Considering $Q \neq P$ affords more flexibility. \end{remark} Theorem~\ref{th:SBIresult} changes the order of expectation by noting the joint distribution of $(\theta, \sy)$ can be represented by the marginal distribution of $\sy$ and conditional distribution of $\theta$ given $\sy$ or vice versa.
+If the family of kernels~$\kernfam$ is sufficiently rich with respect to $(Q,\probfam)$ then $K^{\star}(\cdotmid \sy) = \Pi(\cdotmid \sy)$ almost surely. \end{theorem} A proof for Theorem~\ref{th:SBIresult} is provided in Appendix~\ref{pr:SBIresult}. \begin{remark} We can interpret the optimal $K^{\star}$ in Theorem~\ref{th:SBIresult} as recovering the true posterior for $\sy \sim Q$, that is $K^{\star}(\cdotmid \sy) = \Pi(\cdotmid \sy)$ for any $\sy$ in the support of $P$ (smallest set with probability one) such that $v(\sy) > 0$. \end{remark} \begin{remark} A special case of Theorem~\ref{th:SBIresult} is stated by \citet{pacchiardi2022likelihood} where $Q = P$, the marginal distribution of the data.
+Considering $Q \neq P$ is crucial for establishing our subsequent results.
+Further, \citet{lueckmann2017flex} consider the case where the scoring rule is the log-probability score and $v(\sy) = k(\sy,y)$, a kernel measuring the discrepancy between the simulated and observed data. \end{remark} \begin{remark} The objective function in \eqref{eq:tracoptim} can also be seen as an amortized variational optimization problem.
+However, we take the perspective of targeting a fixed data set.
+We expect the function $v$ to be very useful in this setting, but do not explore this further here. \end{remark} Theorem~\ref{th:SBIresult} changes the order of expectation by noting the joint distribution of $(\theta, \sy)$ can be represented by the marginal distribution of $\sy$ and conditional distribution of $\theta$ given $\sy$ or vice versa.
 It also uses an importance distribution,~$\bar\Pi$, instead of the prior, $\Pi$.
-As simulators for the importance distribution (or prior) and data generating process are assumed to be available, it is possible to estimate the objective function of \eqref{eq:tracoptim} using Monte Carlo approximations.
+As simulators for the importance distribution (or prior) and data-generating process are assumed to be available, it is possible to estimate the objective function of \eqref{eq:tracoptim} using Monte Carlo approximations.

 The weighting function $w$ is an importance sampling correction but also includes an additional component, $v$.
 The function $v$ describes a change of measure for the marginal distribution $P$ and represents the flexibility in $Q$ such that the optimization problems in \eqref{eq:avgposterioroptim} and \eqref{eq:tracoptim} remain equivalent.
 Overall then, Theorem~\ref{th:SBIresult} tells us we have the freedom to choose the importance distribution $\bar\Pi$ and change of measure $v$, in principle, without affecting the optimization.